FITMath/generate-FITMath.github.io/content/gradseminar/_index.md

 {{< /seminarEntry >}}

-{{< seminarEntry date="September 18" time="Monday 9:00am" loc="MAC" name="Saleheh Seif" affiliation="Math Sciences Department<br /> Florida Tech" title="Breast Cancer Detection via Electrical Impedance Tomography and Optimal Control Theory" >}}
+{{< seminarEntry date="December 04" time="Monday 9:00am" loc="MAC" name="Saleheh Seif" affiliation="Math Sciences Department<br /> Florida Tech" title="Breast Cancer Detection via Electrical Impedance Tomography and Optimal Control Theory" >}}

 We analyze the inverse problem of breast cancer detection through Electrical Impedance Tomography.
 EIT is a non-invasive medical imaging method to recover electrical conductivity of the body from electrical measurements on its surface and potentials which are applied to the electrodes such that $\sum U_i=0$.
 Mathematical formulation of the problem is referred to as Calderon's inverse problem on the identification of the conductivity coefficient of the second order elliptic PDE from additional boundary measurements.
 We pursue variational formulation and consider the optimal control problem on the minimization of the $L_2$-norm declination of the flux on certain subset of the boundary for thesecond order elliptic PDE.